Haunted Apartment Stairwell That Loses One Floor a Year

 When I asked about the fourth floor, he frowned.

-“There was no fourth floor,” he said.
+“There was no fourth floor.”

 He had told me the opposite days earlier.